Understanding the natural wonder of bioluminescence

 Think you’ve seen it all?
 The beauty of sea sparkle has to be seen to be believed.
 Learn what it’s all about.

-You may have read recently about photographers capturing a rare bioluminescent spectacle off the South Australian coast at Waitpinga - but did you know what it is?
-It’s when the sea sparkles a neon blue or green or even red.
+But what is bioluminescence?
+It’s when the sea sparkles neon blue, green or even red.
 It's a beautiful sight and definitely one for the bucket list.

-The ocean can glow and glitter like the stars in the sky thanks to a natural chemical process known as bioluminescence, which allows living things to produce light in their body.
+The ocean glows and glitters like stars in the sky, due to a natural chemical process, bioluminescence, which allows living things to produce light in their bodies.

-We humans can witness this natural phenomenon when there is lots of bioluminescence in the water, usually from an algae bloom of plankton.
-The bioluminescent sea will glow when it’s disturbed by a wave breaking or a splash in the water at night.
+We can witness this natural phenomenon when there is an abundance of bioluminescence in the water, usually from an algae bloom of plankton.
+The sea will glow when it’s disturbed by a wave breaking or a splash in the water at night.

 Algae bloom sea sparkle events are caused by calm and warm sea conditions.
 But you can see specks of bioluminescence when it’s created nearby by a light-producing marine creature.